alexisakira/alexisakira.github.io/_misc/string.md

 ![Weaving crosses](/assets/images/string_cross_weave4.jpg)

 Towards the end, the mains are blocking the grommet in which the cross needs to be inserted.
-Use the awl to gently move the mains to create enough space so that the cross can be inserted smoothly.
+Use the awl to gently move the mains to create enough space for the cross to be inserted smoothly.
 To prevent strings from crossing each other in the grommet, if the cross is supposed to go **above** the main after entering the frame (like in the picture below), then go **above** the main in the grommet too.

 ![Weaving crosses](/assets/images/string_cross_weave5.jpg)